psumeena/Voice-Controlled-Invoice-Generator/README.md

  ![image](https://user-images.githubusercontent.com/82094868/162769609-40e9c589-c9c0-4b1d-b91c-c61e40cb7935.png)

-Say “For new client” to generate invoice for a new client or “For existing client” to generate invoice for an already existing client (registered in DB).
+Say **“For new client”** to generate invoice for a new client or **“For existing client”** to generate invoice for an already existing client (registered in DB).
 Former will be redirected to Client registration page and latter will be redirected to invoice generating page.

 #### Client registration page:

  ![image](https://user-images.githubusercontent.com/82094868/162769667-bdb284f4-3a82-48a3-b080-03cba6b78710.png)

-After filling all the fields via voice, say “register client” to register the client in DB
+After filling all the fields via voice, say **“register client”** to register the client in DB

 #### Invoice generating page:

  ![image](https://user-images.githubusercontent.com/82094868/162769686-3c6e8379-f663-4d6a-b935-b47123e19b98.png)

-After filling all the fields via voice, download and send mail to the client through the given voice commands.
+After filling all the fields via voice, download and send the invoice to client's email through the given voice commands.